rl-institut/spice_ev/doc/source/charging_strategies_incentives.rst

 Peak load window
 ----------------
-Given a time window of high load, this strategy tries to charge outside of this window.
-Different sub-strategies are
+Given time windows of high load, this strategy tries to charge outside of these windows.
+The time windows are given in the JSON `examples/data/time_windows.json`.
+In a first step the peak power inside these time windows is calculated.
-supported:
+Usually this peak power is set by a fix load at the grid connector (e.g. a load from the building).
+If there are no fix loads, the peak power is set to zero.

-- Greedy: The vehicles charge as much as possible, one after the other (vehicles below desired SOC charge first).
+The strategy tries to draw power outside the windows, using a balanced approach.
-- Needy: The power is allocated according to the missing power needed to reach the desired SOC.
+Inside the time windows the consumers like electriv vehicles or stationary batteries can draw power up to the peak power.
-- Balanced: The power is distributed evenly among the vehicles below the desired SOC.
-Surplus is then distributed evenly among all vehicles.
+If this energy is not sufficient, a peak shaving algorithm tries to keep the peak power as low as possible.

 Flex Window
 -----------